bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/CSS-Interview-Prep-Quiz.md

 -   <span id="0eb4">\[x\] Paragraphs 2 and 3 will be blue.
 Paragraph 2 will have a beige background.</span>
 -   <span id="e353">\[ \] Paragraph 2 will be blue.
 Paragraphs 2 and 3 will have a beige background.</span>

 #### Q35.
-When using flexbox, the "justify-content" property can be used to distribute the space between the flex items along the main axis.
+When using flexbox, the “justify-content” property can be used to distribute the space between the flex items along the main axis.
 Which value should be used to evenly distribute the flex items within the container shown below?

 -   <span id="cd2a">\[x\] justify-content: space-around;</span>
 -   <span id="bd21">\[ \] justify-content: center;</span>